andrioktavianto/credit-risk-api/README.md

 # Credit Risk API

-This API can be used to predict probability of loan default.
+This API can be used to predict probability of loan default using Logistic Regression and Weight of Evidence (WOE).
 Made using Flask and Python.

 ## Running API